Lifecycle

 }

-If you want an instance of a class to be reused, you can save the class to the class's static property or to a property of a long-lived object (such as a controller).
-You can also use the Container
+If you want a certain class instance to be reused, you can save the class in a static property of the class or in a long-lived object (such as a controller) property, or use the Container

 method to initialize the class instance, for example: